Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  <figcaption><center>Figure 2.
 Deep-learning neural network time-series forecasting architecture</center></figcaption>
  </figure>

 Figure 2 illustrates the feature importance corresponding to the RF model.
 There is likely some improvement from feature reduction through a technique such as PCA.
-At this point our goal is to reproduce the results from Fastai and create a model that can re-used for other problems so we will forego this step at this time.
+At this point our goal is to reproduce the results from Fastai and create a model that can reused for other problems so we will forego this step at this time.
 It is also known from experience that RF models tend to perform well despite the presence of a modest amount of multi-colinearity amongst the ML features.

 <h1 style="color:	#115BDC;">Deep Learning with Embeddings</h1>